-Creditor - the amount owed by the council for work done, goods received or services rendered to the council within the accounting period but for which payment has not been made.
+Creditor - the amount owed by the council for work done, goods received or services rendered to the council within the accounting period but for which payment has not been made at the date of the balance sheet.

 Current asset - an asset where the value changes on a frequent basis e.g. stores, cash, debtors (as distinct from a fixed asset such as land and buildings).